 It was 1966 and Oldsmobile were proud to take the wraps off America's newest and most advanced automobile - The Toronado.
 Not only did it look very different with its long, low-slung nose and concealed headlamps but it was also front wheel drive.
 In fact, it was the first U.S. front-wheel-drive car since the Cord 810.

-Let's take a look at this 1966 Oldsmobile Toronado Deluxe (2-door Sports Coupe) in Tropic Turquoise.
+Let's take a look at this 1966 Oldsmobile Toronado Deluxe (2-door Sports Coupe) in Autumn Bronze.

 That trunk area certainly has some similarities with the Camaro and Firebird that were to be launched the following year.